Advertiser Disclosure

 Current mortgage rates in Georgia

-The median home sale price in the state increased 3 percent in 2023, according to Georgia Realtors, the state’s Realtor group.
-Those gains, plus today’s higher mortgage rate environment, continue to make housing affordability a challenge.
+The median home sales price in the state increased 1.4 percent year-over-year (YOY) to $365,000 in July 2024, according to Georgia Realtors, the state’s Realtor group.
+Those gains, plus today’s mortgage rate environment, continue to make housing affordability a challenge.

 Refinance rates in Georgia

-While mortgage refinance rates have more than doubled since the pandemic, many Georgia homeowners have much more tappable equity now.
+Refinance rates have seen a sharp increase in the past two years, making deciding when to refinance hard for many Georgia homeowners.
+While mortgage refinance rates are starting to come down, they're still higher than they were at the start of 2022.
+But many Georgia homeowners have a lot more tappable equity now.
 With a cash-out mortgage refinance, you could take advantage of this asset to help further your financial goals.

 Georgia mortgage rate trends